sr3dna/androme/README.md

 Multiple views per page are supported similiar to iOS Storyboards with their resources and styles merged into one package to simplify maintenance.
 Conceptually creating a snapshot history in XML of what is displayed in the browser.

-Layout rendering can also be customized using extensions since the program was built to be nearly completely modular.
-Some of the common layouts have built-in extensions which you can load or unload based on your preference.
+Layout rendering can also be customized using extensions as the program was built to be nearly completely modular.
+Some of the common layouts already have built-in extensions which you can load or unload based on your preference.

 ## INSTALLATION (global js variable: androme)